-George Lucas Turns 75: 15 Fascinating Facts About the “Star Wars” Filmmaker
+George Lucas Turns 77: 15 Fascinating Facts About the ‘Star Wars’ Filmmaker

 Photo by Michael Kovac/Getty Images for Dodge

-Visionary American Graffiti and Star Wars filmmaker George Lucas turns 75 today.
+Visionary American Graffiti and Star Wars filmmaker George Lucas turns 77 on May 14.
 And what a life it’s been so far.
 Before becoming a world famous filmmaker who created timeless characters and franchises, Lucas was a young film student immersed in, and influenced by, films by Canadian filmmakers.
 And then, of course, there’s the time in Hawaii he spent building sandcastles on the beach with Steven Spielberg, all the while banging out the initial agreement to collaborate on Indiana Jones.
-As such, we celebrate the 75th birthday milestone by recounting 15 fascinating facts about Lucas’ life.
+As such, we celebrate his 77th birthday by recounting 15 fascinating facts about Lucas’ life.

 1. If Not For a Near-Fatal Car Accident, Lucas May Have Never Become a Filmmaker

 One of George Lucas’ first passions was car racing.
 In fact, he wanted to be a race car driver when he grew up.
 He didn’t wait, however, to land on the Daytona International Speedway to show off his racing chops.
 As a teen, he raced on local circuits until, at 18, a crash during one of his races nearly took his life.
 After the accident he gave up that dream to pursue filmmaking, incorporating his love of auto racing into various films.